agopalareddy/instagram-unfollow-checker/README.md

 # Instagram Unfollow Checker

-This script logs into your Instagram account, fetches your follower and following lists, and identifies accounts you follow that do not follow you back.
+This GUI application logs into your Instagram account, fetches your follower and following lists, and identifies accounts you follow that do not follow you back.

 ## Features

+*   **Modern User Interface:** Easy-to-use graphical interface.
-*   Logs into Instagram using your credentials (prompts for username/password).
+*   Logs into Instagram using your credentials (entered in the app).
-*   Handles 2-Factor Authentication (2FA).
+*   Handles 2-Factor Authentication (2FA) via a pop-up prompt.
-*   Saves login sessions to avoid repeated logins.
+*   Saves login sessions (`<username>.session` file) to avoid repeated logins.
 *   Fetches your followers and the accounts you follow (followees).
-*   Compares the lists to find accounts you follow that don't follow you back.
+*   Displays status updates and results directly in the app window.
-*   Saves the list of these accounts (as profile URLs) to `not_following_back.txt`.
+*   Saves the list of non-followers (as profile URLs) to `not_following_back.txt`.

 ## Prerequisites

+*   An Instagram account.
-*   Python 3.x (if running from source)
+*   (Optional) Python 3.x if running from source.
-*   An Instagram account

 ## Installation & Setup